Digital Signatures in Healthcare: Are They Truly Compliant?

-Usually, in order to have a document notarized the notary must witness the execution of the document in person, and verify the credentials of individuals.
+Usually, in order to have a document notarized, the notary must witness the execution of the document in person and verify the credentials of the individuals.
 However, because of the ongoing COVID-19 pandemic, emergency regulations have been put into place.
 For example, in conjunction with the state shelter in place order, remote notary services are being authorized to be performed by notary publics by the Illinois Secretary of State.

 - You must first ensure that signers are authenticated.

 - You’ll need to offer the necessary disclosures and obtain consent from signers that they understand what they are signing and that they are providing a legally binding signature.